ChoiceCoin/v2/Prototype/README.md

 * NPM and Node installed, download [HERE](https://phoenixnap.com/kb/install-node-js-npm-on-windows)
 * [Create-React-app](https://reactjs.org/docs/create-a-new-react-app.html) must be installled

-- currently the prototype is being developed in ReactJS, here is a sneak peak of what it is at the moment!
+- Currently the prototype is being developed in ReactJS, here is a sneak peak of what it is at the moment!

 #### Run on Local machine